aimeele97/US_housing_price_analysis/README.md

 - β14: For every one percentage increase in the monthly utility costs, the market value decreases by 0.03%, all other variables remaining at the same level.
 - β15: For every one percentage increase in the monthly 'other' costs, the market value increases by 0.13%, all other variables remaining at the same level.

-Interpretation of R-square
+__Interpretation of R-square__
-The R-square and adjusted R-square are about 0.55, indicating that the model explains about 55 percentage of variation in the market value of housing units.
+The R-square and adjusted R-square are about ___0.55___, indicating that the model explains about 55 percentage of variation in the market value of housing units.

-Discussion of contributing factors for the Market value of Housing Units

 The results emphasize the multifaceted nature of housing market values, where economic factors (income, rent, poverty) and physical characteristics of the property (size, rooms, year built) all play a critical role in determining market prices.

-4. A Regression Model to predict the Market Value of Housing Units in Year 2013.

- Use the lag of X variables.
- Estimate a regression model using the 2013 VALUE variable and the X variables from the 2011 data.
-Merge the VALUE variable from 2013 data into the 2011 data.
+### 4.3 Future Market Value Forecasting

+This model perform the predicted regression model that is using X variables in year 2011 and Y variable in year 2013.

+Data pre-processing: I used vlookup to merge the dataset as below.
  (VLOOKUP command using the CONTROL variable to match the data files)
 ![alt text](image-1.png)

- This will allow predictions about future market value of housing units

-mean absolute deviation equation:
+Then I seprated the dataset into 2 different random different datsets, one is for training, the other for testing the model after training(contains 1000 radom rows). by doing that, i used `RAND()` function to collect randomly 1000 rows.

+After training, I predict the market values for the holdout dataset that the model haven't seen before.
+Then calculate the mean absolute deviation equation to see how different between actiual values and predicted values.
 ![alt text](image-2.png)

-### REGRESSION 2:
+### REGRESSION EQUATION:
-**Model**:
 LN(VALUE) = β0 + β1⋅Northeast + β2⋅Midwest + β3⋅South + β4⋅LN(LMED) + β5⋅LN(FMR) + β6⋅LN(IPOV) + β7⋅BEDRMS + β8⋅BUILT + β9⋅ROOMS + β10⋅PER + β11⋅LN(ZINC2) + β12⋅ADEQUATE + β13⋅LN(ZSMHC) + β14⋅LN(UTILITY) + β15⋅LN(OTHERCOST)

 **Notes**: